-AIS Phase 2 ReMEDy Study
+AIS Phase 2 ReMEDy1 Trial

-Enrollment in the ReMEDy study began in February 2018 and concluded in October 2019.
-We enrolled 92 participants to assess DM199 in the treatment of participants who experienced an AIS.
-The study drug (DM199 or placebo) was administered as an IV infusion within 24 hours of stroke symptom onset, followed by subcutaneous injections later that day and once every 3 days for 21 days.
-The study was designed to measure safety and tolerability along with multiple tests designed to investigate DM199's therapeutic potential including standard functional stroke measures and stroke recurrence assessed at 90 days post-stroke and certain plasma-based biomarkers.
+In May 2020, we announced top-line data from our Phase 2 ReMEDy1 trial assessing the safety, tolerability and markers of therapeutic efficacy of DM199 in patients suffering from AIS.
+We initiated treatment in this trial in February 2018 and completed enrollment in October 2019 with 92 participants.
+The study drug (DM199 or placebo) was administered as an intravenous (IV) infusion within 24 hours of stroke symptom onset, followed by subcutaneous injections later that day and once every 3 days for 21 days.
+The trial was designed to measure safety and tolerability along with multiple tests designed to investigate DM199's therapeutic potential including plasma-based biomarkers and standard functional stroke measures assessed at 90 days post-stroke.
 Standard functional stroke measurements include the Modified Rankin Scale, National Institutes of Health Stroke Scale, the Barthel Index and C-reactive protein, a measure of inflammation.
-Positive top-line results, including the achievement of primary safety and tolerability endpoints and no DM199-related serious adverse events, were announced in May 2020.
-In addition to meeting its primary safety and tolerability endpoints, a statistically significant 86% (P=0.028) relative reduction in the number of participants with severe recurrent strokes was observed in the active treatment group (N=1, 2.2%) compared to placebo (N=7, 15.6%), a potentially transformative outcome given that approximately 25% of the 795,000 strokes occurring each year in the United States are recurrent strokes.
+The trial met primary safety and tolerability endpoints and was generally safe and well tolerated.
+In addition, there was a demonstrated therapeutic effect on the rate of severe stroke recurrence inclusive of all participants and there was also a demonstrated therapeutic effect on the physical recoveries of participants that received tPA prior to enrollment but not in participants receiving mechanical thrombectomy prior to enrollment.